 Let $S_n$ be the symmetric group defined over a set $X$ of $n$ symbols.
 Given $\sigma,\tau\in S_n$ we shall use in this paper the operation given by $\sigma\tau(x)=\tau(\sigma(x))$ for all $x$ in the set $X$.

 The virtual braid group is the natural companion to the category of virtual knots, just as the Artin braid group is to usual knots and links.
 We note that a virtual knot diagram is like a classical knot diagram with one extra type of crossing, called a virtual crossing.
 The virtual braid groups have interpretations in terms of diagrams, see~\cite{K2007},~\cite{K1999} and~\cite{V2001}.
 The notion of virtual knots and links was introduced by Kauffman together with virtual braids in \cite{K1999}, and since then it has drawn the attention of several researchers.
-For instance, for the case of virtual braids, its homological properties were studied in~\cite{V2001}; properties and structural aspects were showed in \cite{B2004}, \cite{BB2009}; and in~\cite{BP2020} was determined all possible homomorphisms from $VB_n$ to $S_m$, from $S_n$ to $VB_m$ and from $VB_n$ to $VB_m$ for $n,m\in\N$, $n\ge 5$, $m\ge 2$ and $n\ge m$.
+For instance, for the case of virtual braids, its homological properties were studied in~\cite{V2001}; properties and structural aspects were showed in \cite{B2004}, \cite{BB2009}; and in~\cite{BP2020} it was determined all possible homomorphisms from $VB_n$ to $S_m$, from $S_n$ to $VB_m$ and from $VB_n$ to $VB_m$ for $n,m\in\N$, $n\ge 5$, $m\ge 2$ and $n\ge m$.

-The virtual twin group $VT_n$ was introduced in~\cite{BSV2019} as an abstract generalization of twin groups, together with the pure virtual twin group $PVT_n$ which is defined as the kernel of the natural surjection from $VT_n$ onto $S_n$.
+The virtual twin group $VT_n$ was introduced in~\cite{BSV2019} as an abstract generalization of twin groups, together with the pure virtual twin group, $PVT_n$ which is defined as the kernel of the natural surjection from $VT_n$ onto $S_n$.
 Then, in \cite{NNS2020}, the virtual twin group $VT_n$ and the pure virtual twin group $PVT_n$ were studied with more details.
-The virtual twin group $VT_n$ contains the twin group $T_n$ and the symmetric group $S_n$ and similarly to virtual braid groups, they have a geometrical interpretation.
-In \cite{37} was proved that virtual twin groups, play the role of groups in the theory of virtual doodles, as twin groups are for doodles on a 2-sphere, and they proved Alexander and Markov theorems for virtual doodles.
-The virtual braid and virtual twin groups (also some of its quotients) have various applications in algebra and topology, and they have a geometric interpretation that is often very useful when studying applications of them or its structural properties.
+The virtual twin group $VT_n$ contains the twin group $T_n$ and the symmetric group $S_n$ and, similarly to virtual braid groups, they have a geometrical interpretation.
+In \cite{37} the authors proved Alexander's and Markov's theorems for virtual doodles.
+The virtual braid and virtual twin groups (also some of their quotients) have various applications in algebra and topology, and they have a geometric interpretation that is often very useful when studying applications of them on their structural properties.